monte-language/typhon/README.rst

 * Docstrings should refer to their object as "this object".
 * In-jokes are sometimes allowed.
 Ask on IRC.
 * Dry language is always allowed.
+* Unicode is encouraged; do not be afraid to use symbols which are generally available in Unicode fonts.
+Ask on IRC if unsure.

 An example: